eeriespace/eeriespace.github.io/_posts/2020-08-24-play-report-recover-jar-devotion.md

 > I'm using a work-in-progress of the *Making combat faster* rules (see the
 > Blackoath Discord).

-Combat is indeed faster and the man falls down death to the pissy alley.
+Combat is indeed faster and the man drops down dead to the pissy alley.
 Lana takes his *ritual dagger*, he has also a handwritten letter, it looks like poetry, she thinks that she shouldn't read it, so she leaves it where it was. ``Event: attack``